-“ “Canelo” beats “Triple G” easy,” said Mayweather after his recent Las Vegas fight card.
+“ “Canelo” beats “Triple G” easy,” said Mayweather after one of his Las Vegas fight cards.
 “He’ll stop him.
 It don’t go the distance.”

-Golovkin looked less than stellar in his fifth round TKO victory over Kell Brook last month.
+Golovkin looked less than stellar in his fifth round TKO victory over Kell Brook.
 To say that he got hit with a few good shots would be an understatement.
 The bombs that the Sheffield native landed at the O2 Arena last month, were the cleanest, if not the most powerful ever set off on the Kazakh.